 Committee on Immunization Practices of the Centers for Disease Control and

 determines that dates of administration other than those stated in this Act are

 protect the health of residents, the Department is authorized to develop rules

 vaccinations at those times rather than the times stated in this Act.
 A

 facility shall document in the resident's medical record that an annual

 (b) A facility shall administer or arrange for administration of a pneumococcal

-vaccination to each resident who is age 65 and over, in accordance with the
+vaccination to each resident, in accordance with the

 recommendations of the Advisory Committee on Immunization Practices of the

 for Disease Control and Prevention, who has not received this immunization